 (The review originally appeared at www.spectrumculture.com)

 We all know that whenever Neil gets together with Crazy Horse there’s going to be a lot of sludgy guitar playing and a general disregard for cleanliness or perfection – an approach perhaps best described by the title of their 1990 album, Ragged Glory.
 Well, it’s been eight years since Neil and Crazy Horse combined forces, and from the sound of it, the “glory” is gone and what’s left is just plain ol’ ragged.
 Everybody sounds a little too loose and under-rehearsed (or, as it‘s more commonly known, “sloppy“), and Young’s strained vocals are a constant reminder that the man is now a senior citizen.
-Yet he sounds like Pavarotti compared to bassist Billy Talbot’s painfully off-key (and sometimes poorly mic’d) backing vocals.
-Of all the voices you hear on Americana, only Neil’s wife, Pegi Young, hits enough notes to put her above the Mendoza Line of singing.
+Yet he sounds like Pavarotti compared to bassist Billy Talbot’s painfully off-key (and sometimes off-mic) backing vocals.
+Of all the voices you hear on Americana, only Neil’s wife, Pegi Young, hits enough notes to put her above the Mendoza Line.

 - “Oh Susannah”– 5:03

 - “Clementine” – 5:42